The Colour Out of Space: Adaptations

 The 2008 film Colour from the Dark, directed by Ivan Zuccon, is an adaptation set in Italy.
 The film stars Michael Segal, Debbie Rochon, Marysia Kay, Gerry Shanahan, and Eleanor James.
 Bloody Disgusting praised the film, stating Zuccon "managed to do the famous writer's twisted tale of unseen terror a really fair share of justice by capturing the bleak, grotesque and utterly frightening atmosphere of the source material very, very well".
 The 2010 film Die Farbe (The Color), directed by Huan Vu, is an adaptation set in Germany.
 It is shot mainly in black and white, the exception being the "Colour" itself.
 S. T. Joshi described it as "the best Lovecraft film adaptation ever made".
 The 2018 film Annihilation—itself based on the 2014 novel of the same name by Jeff VanderMeer—contains numerous plot similarities with Lovecraft's story, most prominently a colorful alien entity that crash lands on earth and begins mutating nearby plant and animal life.

 A new version was adapted by writer/director Richard Stanley and released in 2019 under the title Color Out of Space.
 This film stars Nicolas Cage and Joely Richardson, and was produced by Elijah Wood through his production company SpectreVision.
 It has a contemporary setting but keeps Lovecraft's plot intact.
 It is intended to be the first film in a trilogy of Lovecraft adaptations set in a shared universe.

-Stephen King says that his 1987 novel The Tommyknockers, in which residents of a small town in rural Maine are physically and mentally affected by the emanations from an alien ship unearthed in the nearby woods, and a major character is also named Gardner, was strongly influenced by "The Colour Out of Space".
-Like many of his works at that time, it was adapted into a TV miniseries, broadcast in 1993; in 2018 it was reportedly to be developed as a feature film.
+Stephen King says that his 1987 novel The Tommyknockers, in which residents of a small town in rural Maine are physically and mentally affected by the emanations from an alien ship unearthed in the nearby woods, and which also features a major character named Gardner, was strongly influenced by "The Colour Out of Space".
+Like many of his works at that time, it was adapted into a TV miniseries, broadcast in 1993; in 2018 it was reported to be in development as a feature film.
+The Japanese comic artist Gou Tanabe adapted it into The Colour Out of Space, published in 2015.